OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 Here is an example record for the PATO ontology: https://github.com/OBOFoundry/OBOFoundry.github.io/blob/master/ontology/pato.md?plain=1

 Your metadata will be reviewed and merged by a member of the OBO Foundry Operations Committee.
-Permissable content for fields is being documented [here](https://obofoundry.org/faq/permissible-metadata-content.html).
+Permissible content for fields is being documented [here](https://obofoundry.org/faq/permissible-metadata-content.html).

 To create a PURL registry entry for your ontology:
 1. Go to https://github.com/OBOFoundry/purl.obolibrary.org/tree/master/config, click “Add file” and add a file named YOURID.yml.